Call us: 651-291-7263

 Truck Accident Overview

-An accident involving a commercial truck can many times more likely cause disastrous injuries, as opposed to personal-use vehicle accidents, simply because of weight disparity and physics.
-A fully loaded, typical commercial truck has the potential to weigh up to around 25 TIMES as much as a normal vehicle.
-As you can imagine, having all that weight jostled around in an accident out on the road can more likely lead to injuries that are very serious or even fatalities.
+An accident involving a commercial truck can cause disastrous injuries.
+The risk of catastrophic or fatal injuries is greater as opposed to personal-use vehicle accidents, simply because of weight disparity and physics.
+A fully loaded, typical commercial truck has the potential to weigh up to 25 TIMES more than a normal vehicle.
+As you can imagine, having all that weight jostled around in an accident can lead to serious or fatal injuries.

 Depending on your specific situation, you may have the ability to recover compensation for your injuries and other damages by presenting a claim against whoever was responsible for the accident.
-It’s very important that you contact one of our experienced truck accident attorneys as soon as you can, but this page is here as complimentary guidance for these kinds of claims.
+It’s important that you contact one of our experienced truck accident attorneys as soon as you can.
+In the meantime, this page is here as complimentary guidance for these kinds of claims.

 Common Truck Accident Causes

 Some of the main causes of truck accidents are the danger of the general size of commercial trucks, as well as their issues with maneuvering out of sticky situations.
-There are also other common causes that every driver should be well aware of as well.
+There are also other common causes that every driver should be aware of.
 These causes are a combination of negligent mistakes amongst truck drivers and other vehicles out on the road, as well as some intangibles.

-Many truck drivers and truck companies work under intense amounts of pressure, and there are chances of dramatic risk for everyone else on the road when a truck driver hasn’t had an adequate amount of training due to their company needing to get them licensed and working as quickly as possible for business purposes.
-Another common cause is that there are compensation incentives that encourage some truck drivers to drive faster and for longer hours.
-A truck driver may be working under an honestly unrealistic schedule that can result in rushed or tired driving, which is always very dangerous.
+Many truck drivers and truck companies work under intense amounts of pressure.
+There is an increased risk for everyone else on the road when a truck driver hasn’t had an adequate amount of training due to their company needing to get them licensed and working as quickly as possible for business purposes.

-A lot of car drivers or other motorists sometimes forget how difficult it is to drive a big rig truck, and when someone abruptly changes lanes or merges in a lane improperly in front of a commercial truck, it can pose a serious threat to the people around them on the road.
-There’s also an innate danger when a motorist turns right or left in front of a truck without enough space.
-There are also dangers when they drive in areas where there is low visibility for truck drivers, their large blind spots, and close behind in the rear.
+Many car drivers or other motorists sometimes forget how difficult it is to drive a big rig truck.
+When someone abruptly changes lanes or merges in a lane improperly in front of a commercial truck, it can pose a serious threat to the people around them on the road.
+There’s also an innate danger when a motorist turns in front of a truck without enough space.
+There are also dangers when they drive in low visibility areas, in trucks’ large blind spots, and close behind them.

-Wind turbulence is also a common cause of truck accidents because large gusts can push cars to go past trucks very unexpectedly.
-Other additional hazards that other drivers generate for commercial truck drivers include driving in between bigger trucks, unsafe passing, and roadside parked vehicles that don’t allow for enough space.
+Wind turbulence is also a common cause of truck accidents because large gusts can push cars past trucks unexpectedly.
+Additional hazards that other drivers generate for commercial truck drivers include driving in between bigger trucks, unsafe passing, and roadside parked vehicles that don’t allow for enough space.

 One of the very unique dangers that can potentially be posed by a truck accident is the danger of the actual freight the truck is carrying.
 If a truck is carrying some kind of flammable or hazardous material, like industrial waste or gas, then there could be even more injuries due to the dangerous cargo.